Goals for this week:

 Dive into Systems)

-to see how to interpret some of this valgrind
+to see how to interpret some of this valgrind output.
+This guide

-contains links to other valgrind
+contains links to other valgrind resources, and the README file in the

-code you copied over lists some command line options for running valgrind
+code you copied over lists some command line options for running valgrind.

 C++ Code Style